GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The code you write makes you a programmer.
-The code you delete makes you a good one.
-The code you don't have to write makes you a great one.
+> ### A computer would deserve to be called intelligent if it could deceive a human into believing that it was human.
 >
-> ~ *Mario Fusco*
+> ~ *Alan Turing*

 ---
 ## 🏎 Quick Facts